-I started Reckless Theatre because there is more than one way to draw an elephant.
+I teach improvisation because there is more than one way to draw an elephant.

 I began improvising 18 years ago in New York City.
 It changed my life.
 I completed programs at UCB and Magnet theater working with incredible instructors.
 Over the last decade long form improv has exploded – when an art form experiences a boom like this it should grow and evolve and change in how it’s performed and how it’s taught.
 Instead the art form and pedagogy has been institutionalized making something that should be organic more procedural.
 This is an understood reaction – as schools / enrollment booms, formalizing curriculum is a given, but those curriculums become more and more systematized and become more and more perfunctory, which leads to an art form that is predictable and expected, more technician than musician.